Stephen Robb – Music Director

 Karen is an alumni RDYO trumpeter.
 In 2005, she joined RDYO and has continuously returned to fill in the brass section.
 Furthermore, she helps out at a number of community bands and has performed with the UBC Symphonic Wind Ensemble, Posaunenchor Harburg in Germany, and many other chamber groups.
 She has experience leading brass chamber groups and running sectional rehearsals and workshops with larger groups.
 In addition, she arranges brass music, which has been performed by the Posaunenchor Harburg.
 Karen has also been a featured pianist with the Capilano Wind Ensemble and has put on piano recitals in the Lower Mainland and Point Roberts.
 She spends time accompanying singers, instrumentalists, and choirs as well.

 Karen has presented a music theory paper at the Pacific Northwest Graduate Student Conference and was a teaching assistant at UBC for musicianship and music theory.
-She currently leads the RDYO junior wind ensemble and teaches piano, trumpet, and music theory privately in Ladner.
+She currently leads the RDYO junior wind ensemble and teaches piano, trumpet, and music theory at Delta Community Music School in Ladner.